The language contains builtin ‘inst’ values

 of being bound to a higher-order predicate term which is

-example above is one such higher-order predicate term which matches
+is one such higher-order predicate term which matches this instantiation state.

 As a convenience, the language also contains builtin ‘mode’ values of the same name (and they are what we have been using in the examples up to now).
 These modes map from the corresponding ‘inst’ to itself.
 It is as if they were defined by